seanox/aspect-js/README.md

   interceptors, and permission concepts.
 - __Resource Bundle / Resource Messages__ Internationalization (i18n),
   localization (l10n), and text outsourcing.
-- __Immutable NoSQL DataSource__ Based on XML Lightweight data management for aggregation, projection, and transformation.
+- __Immutable XML Data Source__ Read-only data management for structured multilingual storage, aggregation, projection, and transformation via XPath/XSLT.
 - __Micro-Frontends and Single-Page Applications (SPAs)__ Platform and runtime
   for the implementation of micro-frontends and single-page applications.
 - __Test Environment__ For automated unit tests and integration tests.